rizinorg/book/src/analysis/vtables.md

 # Virtual Tables

-There is a basic support of virtual tables parsing (RTTI and others).
+There is basic support of virtual tables parsing (RTTI and others).
 The most important thing before you start to perform such kind of analysis is to check if the `analysis.cpp.abi` option is set correctly, and change if needed.